Finding an Internship

 Should you successfully land an internship with the Wild Cat project you become eligible to apply for a Lloyd W. Swift endowment to support project fee and airfare.
 If you have any questions please reach out to Experiential Learning Coordinator Pernille Sporon Bøving; boving@ucdavis.edu.

-To apply for this external internship, you must be a current undergraduate student in the Department of Wildlife, Fish and Conservation Biology Department at UC Davis and in good standing.
-If you are interested, please contact the Cramer Fish Sciences Hiring Group HR@fishsciences.net, and include a cover letter and recent resume.
-Successful applicants will be encouraged to apply for a Lloyd W. Swift award by completing this google form to support their internship.
+HOW TO APPLY: To apply for this external internship, you must be a current undergraduate student in the Department of Wildlife, Fish and Conservation Biology Department at UC Davis and in good standing.
+If you are interested, please contact the Cramer Fish Sciences Hiring Group https://fishsciences.isolvedhire.com/jobs/1192703 directly, and include a cover letter and recent resume.
+Successful applicants will be encouraged to apply for a Lloyd W. Swift award to support their internship.

 Internship Location- Auburn, CA Start-End Date- Applications are accepted on a rolling basis and admitted based on preset orientation dates.
 However, the best time to intern with us is during our busy baby season.
 Anytime from March through October we.jpgWildlife Intake Center (WIC) Internship.
 The Wildlife Intake Center (WIC) Internship provides hands-on experience in the Gold Country Wildlife Rescue (GCWR) clinic working with injured and orphaned wildlife.
 Interns learn basic animal caretaking procedures, medical protocols, and in-depth species identification and natural histories.